Episode 18 - Mature Content Part 2

 Episode 9 - Underrated Books

-Karlissa and Jason share their lists of fantasy books that deserve more attention!
+Karlissa and Jason share their lists of fantasy books that deserve more attention: forgotten books from renowned authors, personal favourites, and recognized classics that are just hard to market.

 Recommended books: Phantastes (George MacDonald), The Children of Hurin (J.R.R.
 Tolkien), Lilith (George MacDonald), The Thrawn Trilogy (Timothy Zahn), Out of the Silent Planet (C.S.
-Lewis), Tales of the Diversity (Karlissa J.), Till We Have Faces (C.S.
-Lewis)
+Lewis), Tales of the Diversity trilogy (Karlissa J.), Till We Have Faces (C.S.
+Lewis).